BrentKellmer/amazon-polly-developer-guide/doc_source/managing-lexicons-console.md

 **To apply the W3C\.pls lexicon to your input**

 In this example we introduce a lexicon to substitute "World Wide Web Consortium" for "W3C"\.
-Compare the results of this exercise with that of [Using SSML with the Amazon Polly Console](ssml-to-speech-console.md) for both US English and another language\.
+Compare the results of this exercise with that of [Using SSML \(Console\)](ssml-to-speech-console.md) for both US English and another language\.

 1. Sign in to the AWS Management Console and open the Amazon Polly console at [https://console\.aws\.amazon\.com/polly/](https://console.aws.amazon.com/polly/)\.

 1. Do one of the following:
    + Choose the **Plain text** tab and then type or paste this text into the text input box\.

      ```